 “Can you see my pants through my leggings when I walk like this?”

 “How bad does that fart smell?”

 At the end of the day, we’re human.
 Shit happens.
 Embarrassment doesn’t have to happen.
-So instead of suffering in silence, sharing the embarrassment is embarrassment halved – pretty sure that’s the saying.
-Or at least take a photo of said embarrassment and save it for option 5 below.
+So instead of suffering in silence, couple travel tip number 4 is sharing the embarrassment is embarrassment halved – pretty sure that’s the saying.
+Or at least take a photo of said embarrassment and save it for couple travel tip 5, below.

 MAKE A DEAL – OTHERWISE KNOWN AS BRIBERY

 Although this tactic is more likely used by mothers and toddlers over Peppa Pig and PJs, it’s a daily survival tip we recommend to all backpacking BFFs.
 In New York I made the deal with Darren we’d go art gallery, pub, art gallery, pub.
 It worked – the drunker he got the more art he liked.
 His deals usually involve me helping him do the life admin (boring budget stuff) if I want him to play Instagram husband and take candid snaps of me.

 I suppose the grown ups call it compromise, as offering a deal shows how you can both win from the situation.
 Although I’ll never convert Darren to be an art lover and equally he knows I can’t stand burger joints or budgets – make a deal and you’ll both get the most out of your trip.

 It’s a fact of life that luggage get’s lost, hostels can be s**t holes and trains get cancelled.
 However, chances are you’ve spent months saving for this trip or worse, if it’s a weekend away it’ll be over before you know it, so don’t waste time sulking or screaming at each other.
 When s**t hits the fan (which it inevitably will when travelling as a couple) use our simple motto.